Aryan-Jhaveri/mcp-foodguidecanada/IMPLEMENTATIONS.md

 ### June 1, 2025
 [] Add a smithery installation package to automatically install the server instead of having to add working directories

+[] FIX!!
+The Temp db seems to create a new/multiple entry for the same recipe fetch.

 ### May 30, 2025
 [x] Add a temporary and/or permanent database system for LLMs to:

 [x] To input ingredients (see 'access to Food nutrition Canada)

-[-] To use *math tools* to adjust serving size,  NOTE: I WOULD NOT COMPLETELY TRUST THESE MEASUREMENTS!!!
+[!!]
+To use *math tools* to adjust serving size,  NOTE: I WOULD NOT COMPLETELY TRUST THESE MEASUREMENTS!!!

 [x] To store favorites in recipes

-- To calculate calories and calories per serving
+[!!]- To calculate calories and calories per serving
+    - Maybe add table/webapi for unit conversions + cooking units

 [] Add Access to Canadian Nutrient File to convert and search for nutrition profiles for ingredients https://food-nutrition.canada.ca/cnf-fce/?lang=eng (https://www.canada.ca/en/health-canada/services/food-nutrition/healthy-eating/nutrient-data.html)

 - To fetch recipe ingredient nutrient profiles